Who's on the move?

 The towering striker certainly has something to offer, then, but Claude Puel has plenty of other options up top and would presumably be happy to sell him for the right price.
 Besiktas, who can offer Slimani a return to Champions League football, are rumoured suitors after selling Cenk Tosun to Everton.

 Who’s interested?
 Besiktas, Newcastle, Watford

 Liverpool: Daniel Sturridge

-All eyes followed Philippe Coutinho’s move to Barcelona, but the Brazilian might not be the only star to exit Anfield this month.
-Daniel Sturridge has struggled at Liverpool since the departure of Luis Suarez to Barcelona in 2014, having failed to hit double figures for Premier League goals in each of the past three seasons.
+All eyes have been on Philippe Coutinho after his recent switch to Barcelona, but the Brazilian might not be the only star to exit Anfield this month.
+Sturridge has struggled at Liverpool ever since the departure of Luis Suarez to Barcelona in 2014, having failed to hit double figures for Premier League goals in each of the past three seasons.

 Manchester City: Oleksandr Zinchenko